-On April 19, 2021, we sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction") and intend to wind down our remaining Shipyard Division operations (which exclude the projects that are subject to our MPSV Litigation) by the second quarter 2023 (subject to the potential schedule impacts discussed in Note 2).
+On April 19, 2021, we sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction") and intend to wind down our remaining Shipyard Division operations (which exclude the contracts that are subject to our MPSV Litigation) by the third quarter 2023 (previously the second quarter 2023, but was delayed and is subject to the potential schedule impacts discussed in Note 2).
 See Note 4 for further discussion of our MPSV Litigation.